 City Council is seeking interested persons to serve on a task force for updating the Development Charges Background Study and the Development Charges By-law.
 Terms of reference for the Development Charges Task Force are attached.
 Dedadline for submitting applications is Thursday, July 4, 2019

 Agencies, Boards, Commissions and Committees:

-- The City Clerk (or designates appointed by the City Clerk) functions as the secretary of most Committees, providing secretarial service and a degree of administrative support.
+- The City Clerk (or designates appointed by the City Clerk) functions as the coordinator of most Committees, providing clerical service and a degree of administrative support.
 Administrative support includes notification of meetings, official correspondence and mailings.

-- The individual seconded to the Committee is not under the direction of the Committee, but is available as a resource to provide for an official record of decisions of the Committee and to ensure that these decisions are communicated to City Council where appropriate.
+- Administrative resources assigned to the Committee are not under the direction of the Committee, but are available as a resource to provide for an official record of decisions of the Committee and to ensure that these decisions are communicated to City Council where appropriate.
 The Coordinator is appointed to record the decisions of the Committee and not to provide a verbatim transcript of the meetings.